tokiwinter/cloudns-api/README.md

            -s   skip testing authentication prior to attempting API operations

        Commands:
            listzones    - list zones under management
            addzone      - add a new zone
            delzone      - delete an existing zone
-           checkzone  - check that a zone is managed dumpzone   - dump a zone in BIND zonefile format zonestatus - check whether a zone is updated on all NS nsstatus   - view a breakdown of zone update status by NS addrecord  - add a new DNS record to a zone delrecord  - delete a DNS record from a zone modify     - modify an existing DNS record getsoa     - get SOA record parameters for a zone setsoa     - set SOA record parameters for a zone helper     - call a helper function directly test       - perform an authentication test
+           checkzone    - check that a zone is managed dumpzone     - dump a zone in BIND zonefile format zonestatus   - check whether a zone is updated on all NS nsstatus     - view a breakdown of zone update status by NS addrecord    - add a new DNS record to a zone delrecord    - delete a DNS record from a zone listrecords  - list zones under management
+           modify       - modify an existing DNS record getsoa       - get SOA record parameters for a zone setsoa       - set SOA record parameters for a zone helper       - call a helper function directly test         - perform an authentication test

        Environment:
          Ensure that the following two environment variables are exported: